National Research Summit on Care, Services, and Supports for Persons with Dementia and Their Caregivers

 About the National Research Summit on Care, Services, and Supports for Persons with Dementia and Their Caregivers

-The goal of the Summit is to bring together individuals with a variety of backgrounds to identify evidence-based programs, strategies, approaches, and other research that can be used to improve the care, services, and supports of persons with dementia and their caregivers.
-This Summit followed the example of previous Alzheimer’s Disease (AD) and Alzheimer’s Disease-Related Dementias (ADRD) summits organized primarily by the National Institute on Aging (NIA) and the National Institute on Neurological Disorders and Stroke (NINDS), respectively.
-Each summit produces research recommendations that reflect critical scientific priorities for research.
-The primary anticipated outcome of the 2020 summit is to elicit recommendations for research priorities to inform federal agencies, foundations, and private sector organizations.
+The goal of the summit is to bring together individuals with a variety of backgrounds to identify evidence-based programs, strategies, approaches, and other research that can be used to improve the care, services, and supports of persons with dementia and their caregivers.
+This summit will follow the example of previous Alzheimer’s Disease (AD) and Alzheimer’s Disease-Related Dementias (ADRD) summits organized primarily by the National Institute on Aging (NIA) and the National Institute on Neurological Disorders and Stroke (NINDS), respectively.
+Each summit provides an opportunity for individuals to share perspectives about critical scientific gaps and opportunities for research.
+Through the 2020 summit, NIA will gather input to help inform federal agencies, foundations, and private sector organizations.

 Tuesday, March 24 and Wednesday, March 25, 2020